Technology / General

 This applies when you have an existing service corridor or plant room with power and water nearby.
 It does not apply if your site has no three-phase supply within 30 metres — in that case, a transformer upgrade is required before installation, adding 4–8 weeks to the commissioning timeline.

-Floor plan overlay showing the PHANTOM 100, PHANTOM 500, and PHANTOM 2000 site footprints compared to a standard plant room bay — illustrating how compact the electrical-only utility requirements are relative to autoclave or incineration alternatives.
+Floor plan overlay showing the PHANTOM 0.5t, 1t, 2t, and 3t site footprints compared to a standard plant room bay — illustrating how compact the electrical-only utility requirements are relative to autoclave or incineration alternatives.

 Which Waste Streams Is the PHANTOM Certified to Accept?